-Proskauer Rose and Chadbourne and Parke are two major law firms, both located in the United States.
+Proskauer Rose and Chadbourne & Parke are two major law firms, both located in the United States.
 Ralph Janvey, the court appointed receiver, has accused both firms of negligence; aiding, abetting or participation in breaches of fiduciary duty; and conspiracy, among other things.
-The allegations are part of a 116 page complaint filed in a Dallas federal court last Thursday.
+The allegations are part of a 116 page complaint filed in a Dallas federal court.

 Prior to being retained, the receiver says that Sjoblom conducted extensive due diligence on Stanford and his companies.
 That included reviewing records and meeting with senior company officials.
 According to the receiver, by the time Sjoblom was done, at best he knew that Stanford was committing securities fraud and at worst, he knew that Stanford was engaged in a massive Ponzi scheme.
 (Stanford is currently spending the rest of his life behind bars.)

 Did Sjoblom and his firm decline representation?
 No, they took the assignment and were paid millions.
 Did Sjoblom have a legal duty to decline or can he and his firm be held liable for their roles in Stanford’s criminal acts?
 That remains to be seen.